-Many of the city's long-range planning activities fall under the Growth Management Act (GMA) and are encompassed in the City's main Comprehensive Plan document (7 MB - reduced resolution PDF) which contains the following chapters and plan elements*:
+Many of the city's long-range planning activities fall under the Growth Management Act (GMA) and are encompassed in the City's main Comprehensive Plan document (19 MB) which contains the following chapters and plan elements:

-The plan also includes additional plans which are adopted by reference and contained in separate documents:
+The comprehensive plan also includes additional plans which are adopted by reference and contained in separate documents:

 For land use designations and patterns, you should also consult the Comprehensive Plan Map (1.7 MB).
 You may also want to explore other maps and studies that are available for reference.

 The Highway 99 corridor is a key feature of Edmonds.
 It is comprised of a two-mile stretch of Highway 99 (a state highway) and the land area around it.
 Parts of this corridor abut the jurisdictions of Shoreline, Lynnwood, Mountlake Terrace, and Snohomish County.
 A new Highway 99 Subarea Plan project is underway to focus on a community vision and approaches for making long-term improvements to land use and transportation in the area.
 Click here for more information.

 The City of Edmonds has been working with a team of faculty and students from the University of Washington's Green Futures Lab — with assistance from Forterra (formerly the Cascade Land Conservancy) — to create plans for expanding the role of neighborhood centers to serve as more active and vital parts of the community.
 The first two neighborhood commercial areas to be addressed are Westgate and Five Corners.
 The project will develop concepts that exemplify sustainable approaches for redevelopment in suburban cities and preparation of a Special District Plan for each of the two neighborhood commercial areas.
 View information on this project here.

 4th Avenue Cultural Corridor